svenssonaxel/rondb-docker/README.md

      - dynamic setup of docker-compose file
      - standalone entrypoints

+2. Create an image with ndb-agent installed "hopsworks/rondb-managed:21.04.9-1.0"
-2. Use this image as base image in further private repositories e.g. ndb-agent
+   - use "rondb-standalone" as base image
+   - use this for demos of how upgrades/scaling/backups of RonDB can be used in the cloud
    - use this for testing managed RonDB to avoid the necessity of a Hopsworks cluster
-   - add build-arg "with-rondb"
    - install other required software there such as systemctl

 3. Reference in ePipe as base image